ahuber33/PALLAS_Collimateurs_Simulation/README.md

 /display/SetStatusDisplaySection4DumpGeometry false
 /run/reinitializeGeometry

 /field/SetStatusMapBField false
-/field/SetConstantBField 0.4 tesla
+/field/SetConstantBField 0.0 tesla #0.4 tesla

 /step/SetTrackingStatus false

 ```
+- **alias** defines some values with YParticleGenerationOffset which depends on the 4 precedent values.
+Necessayre to be used in macro Script bash

 - **/geometry/** corresponds to definition of specific volume & distance (here the Collimator) :
+    - SetStatusRoundCollimator for the status of if we use Round collimator or not (USED FOR TESTS)
     - SetCollimatorThickness for the thickness of the collimator
     - SetCollimatorInternalRadius for the part of the collimator without matter
     - SetCollimatorExternalRadius for the external radius of the collimator
+    - SetVerticalCollimatorMaterial to define the material of the vertical collimator
+    - SetHorizontalCollimatorMaterial to define the material of the horizontal collimator
+    - SetVerticalCollimatorThickness to define the thickness of the vertical collimator from the alias defined before
+    - SetHorizontalCollimatorThickness to define the thickness of the horizontal collimator from the alias defined before
-    - SetCollimatorSpectrometerDistance to define the distance between the end of the collimator and the begin of spectrometer
+    - SetCollimatorSpectrometerDistance to define the distance between the end of the collimator and the begin of spectrometer from the alias defined before
+    - SetCollimatorVHDistance define the distance between the end of the vertical collimator and the begin of the horizontal collimator from the alias defined before
+    - SetYParticleGenerationOffset define the Offset parameter for the aprticle generation according to the different values of the 2 collimators. => DEFINED WITH GUN MESSENGER
+    - SetOpenVerticalCollimator define the aperture of the vertical collimator
+    - SetOpenHorizontalCollimator define the aperture of the horizontal collimator
+    - SetCollimatorLength define the other dimensions of the collimator
     - **IMPORTANT** You can find a **Geometry.cc** file where all the possible LogicalVolume are created and a **PALLAS_CollSimGeometryConstruction.cc** where these functions are call to construct the geometry.

 - **/display/** manages if some part of the geometry are taken into account or no :